top of page

 • Partnerships with leading employers

-• Pan-African talent mobility: Employers increasingly recruit regionally, especially in West/East Africa hubs.
+Employers increasingly recruit regionally, especially in West and East Africa hubs.

 DSI Takeaways

-Ignore the rankings hype and focus on practical success: African universities with strong work experience programs, employer partnerships, and tech/business alignment get grads hired fastest.
-Grads from medicine, engineering, and top business programs stand out, but digital, data science, and entrepreneurship are growing rapidly.
+Ignore the rankings hype and focus on practical success.
+African universities with strong work experience programs, employer partnerships, and tech/business alignment get grads hired fastest.
+Graduates from medicine, engineering, and top business programs stand out, but digital, data science, and entrepreneurship are growing rapidly.

 Sources & Hyperlinks: